 Familiar name: Amalaki, Indian gooseberry Latin name: Emblica officinalis Sanskrit name: Amalaki

 Dr. Oz and Deepak Chopra recently discussed one of the most powerful antioxidants in Ayurveda - Amalaki.
 Learn why it?s critical to your health and how you can get more in your daily diet.
 Amalaki is considered the best herbal medicine for rejuvenation in Ayurveda.
 It can be used alone or in combination with many other herbs.
-The basis of the most famous Ayurvedic herbal jam, Chavan Prash, amalaki is considered capable of aiding in reversing the aging process.
+The basis of the most famous Ayurvedic herbal jam, Chavan Prash, amalaki is considered capable of providing rejuvenatory effects.
 From a taste standpoint, it is among the most complex edible substances, possessing five of the six basic flavors (lacking only the salty taste).
 Native to the forests of India, amalaki is valued throughout Nepal, Tibet and the Middle East.
 Amalaki is one of the richest natural sources of antioxidant vitamins, with its juice possessing almost twenty times as much vitamin C as orange juice.
 It has wide traditional uses, including the treatment of skin diseases, lung conditions, diabetes and indigestion.
 It is one of the three ingredients of triphala, the most important Ayurvedic bowel tonic.

 Botanical and Phytochemical Information